 - Go-Back-N has a window size of N-1 and selective repeat have a window size <=(N+1)/2.

-- Neither sender nor receiver need the sorting algorithm in Go-Back-N whereas, receiver must be able to sort the as it has to maintain the sequence.
+- Neither sender nor receiver needs the sorting algorithm in Go-Back-N whereas, the receiver must be able to sort the as it has to maintain the sequence.

-- Generally the Go-Back-N is more is use due to its less complex nature instead of Selective Repeat protocol.
+- Generally, the Go-Back-N is more in use due to its less complex nature instead of Selective Repeat protocol.

-The selective repeat is a more efficient protocol as it does not waste bandwidth for the frames which are properly received but, its complexity and expense favors the use of the go-back-n protocol.
+The selective repeat is a more efficient protocol as it does not waste bandwidth for the frames which are properly received but, its complexity and expense favours the use of the go-back-n protocol.